DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 | <a name="SIP31"></a>**SIP31** | **Classification of the preservation agent additional information** <br/> `metsHdr/agent/note/@csip:NOTETYPE` | The preservation agent note is typed with the value of "IDENTIFICATIONCODE". <br/> **See also:** <a href="#VocabularyNoteType" >Note type</a> | **1..1** <br/> MUST |

 **Example:** METS example of altrecordID's, and SIP agents following the SIP profile as well as CS IP.

-**Example:** METS example of altrecordID's, and SIP agents following the SIP profile as well as CSIP

 ```xml
 <mets:metsHdr CREATEDATE="2018-04-24T14:37:49.602+01:00" LASTMODDATE="2018-04-24T14:37:49.602+01:00" RECORDSTATUS="NEW" OAISPACKAGETYPE="SIP">